Vilijan/TicTacToe_Algorand/TicTacToe_Solution.md

     ])
 ```

-#### Setup players
+### Setup players

 This function initializes all the other global variables and additionally marks the start of the game.
 We expect that this logic is performed within an Atomic Transfer of 3 transactions:

-1. Application call transaction to the smart contract where the first argument passed to the transaction is "SetupPlayers".
+1. **Application call transaction** to the smart contract where the first argument passed to the transaction is "SetupPlayers" which denotes that this action should be performed within the application.
-2. Payment transaction from PlayerX that funds the Escrow account.
+2. **Payment transaction** from PlayerX that funds the Escrow account.
 The address of the sender of this transaction is stored in the PlayerXAddress global variable.
 Additionally, the amount of the payment transaction should equal to the predefined BetAmount.
-3. Payment transaction from PlayerO that funds the Escrow account.
+3. **Payment transaction** from PlayerO that funds the Escrow account.
 Similarly, the sender of this transaction is stored in the PlayerOAddress global variable and the amount of the transaction should equal to the BetAmount.

 We want to be able to execute this code logic only once because we don't want in the middle of the game to change the players addresses.
+Additionally, the receiver of both payment transactions should be the same which is the escrow address.
+We store this address in the FundsEscrowAddress global variable.

 ```python
 def initialize_players_logic():